INTERNALINTERFERENCE/dns/README.md

 # Introduction
 This is a blazor app.
 You can use it instead of cmd
 # Prerequisites
-1. You need an IDE that supports Blazor and .Net Core SDK 3.x+
-2. .Net Core 3.0 or newer
+You need an IDE that supports Blazor and .Net Core SDK 3.x+ Net Core 3.0 or newer
 # Usage
 1. Open solution
 2. Open Package Manager Console